elliot-drew/protviewer/README.md

 # protviewer - Work in progress
 3D protein visualisation for exploration of Uniprot annotations on PDB and SwissModel protein structures.

 Idea is to create an easy and fast way for students to explore sequence annotations in a structural context.
-Search for a gene with a UniProt accession code, then select either an experimental structure from the PDB or a homology model from the SWISS-MODEL respository if available.
+Search for a gene with a UniProt accession code, then select an experimental structure from the PDB.

+### New! - will now fetch a model from the new Alphafold Database!

 ![image](https://user-images.githubusercontent.com/25435513/125088953-d31cef00-e0c5-11eb-98c7-732edea32a11.png)